 Header 'x-msft-approval-justification' is required to request approval

 So the content pipeline did its job.
 The failure happened when the automation tried to update the Win32 app with the committed content version.
-MAA Graph error before exclusion The important part is this message:
+MAA Graph error before exclusion.
+The important part is this message: Header ‘x-msft-approval-justification’ is required to request approval

 Header 'x-msft-approval-justification' is required to request approval

 That is the difference the exclusion makes.
-MAA still protects the workload, but the trusted automation identity is no longer forced through a manual approval flow.
+MAA still protects the workload, but the trusted automation identity is no longer required to go through a manual approval flow.
 For patching, that distinction matters.
 You keep the approval barrier for risky human changes, but you do not turn every normal app update into a stuck approval request.

 Multi Admin Approval App Access Policy ExclusionCopy Link